MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 ### What does Application Insights modify in my project?

 The details depend on the type of project.
-The following is an example for a web application.
+The following list is an example for a web application.

 * **Adds files to your project:**
     * ApplicationInsights.config